Grand chancellor (China)

+The title grand chancellor have frequently been associated with powerful offices and ministers with one of the two powers but not both.
+This is most common with the ranking ministers from periods which the offices with both powers were formally abolished and not merely vacant.
+Such usage are however not broadly accepted.
+The role of grand chancellor was abolished in a formal sense following the elimination of the office of imperial chancellor (丞相) following the execution of Ming dynasty's Hu Weiyong in 1380.
+While certain individuals in the following 500 years were conferred with broad executive power comparable to or even exceed those possessed by previous grand chancellors, they were not formally referred as such.

 Professor Zhu Zongbin of Peking University outlined the role of "grand chancellor" as one with the power to oversee all jurisdictional matters, the right to decide and to draft edicts with other ministers, and the position of chief advisor to the emperor.
 This extended even to the ability to criticize the emperor's edicts and decisions.
 Thus, the grand chancellor served as the emperor's chief of staff and main political advisor, often exercising power second only to the emperor.
 In practice, the grand chancellor was often a trusted executive aide to the emperor, but during political turmoil or power struggles between the two roles the grand chancellor could also be the emperor's primary political competitor and opponent.

 This balance of power means that the relation between grand chancellor (and the scholar-officials they represent) and emperor holds great significance in the Confucian thought of governance and the relation of "lord and subject" (君臣).

 "Grand chancellor" can denote several positions.
 During the Six Dynasties period, the term denoted a number of power-holders serving as chief administrators, including zhongshun jian (Inspector General of the Secretariat), zhongshu ling (President of the Secretariat), shizhong (Palace Attendant), shangshu ling and puye (president and vice-president of the Department of State Affairs).